Blackrod Signalling Overview

 Blackrod Junction Signal Box

-Blackrod Junction Signal Box is easily visible to the north of the station, beyond the area once occupied by the coal sidings, at the point where the Horwich Branch joined the main line.
-All that is now gone and the box has just a crossover and some colour light signals to control.
+Until April 2013, Blackrod Junction Signal Box was easily visible to the north of the station, beyond the area once occupied by the coal sidings, at the point where the Horwich Branch joined the main line.

-For more on Blackrod Junction SB, take a look at the detailed history and pictorial pages in this section.
+For a detailed look at Blackrod Junction SB, take a look at the history and pictorial pages in this section.

 Adjacent signal boxes to Blackrod

-Whittles was opened in1875, in the White Hills area near Grimeford.
-Iit seems likely that "Whittles" was a corruption of that name - possibly the way "White Hills" was spoken locally.
+Whittles Siding signal box, a Saxby and Farmer signal box was opened in 1875, in the White Hills area near Grimeford.
+It seems likely that "Whittles" was a corruption of that name - possibly the way "White Hills" was spoken locally.
 In 1927, it was closed making Grindford Bar the adjacent box to Blackrod (1m 610yds away).
 Grindford Bar box was closed on 15 December 1963 and Adlington Junction (2m 342yds away) became the adjacent box.
 Adlington Junction box was closed on 05 March 1972 and Chorley No.1 (4m 712yds away) became the adjacent box.
-Chorley No.1 box was closed on 22 October 1972 as part Stage 1 of the commissioning of Preston Power Signal Box.
+Chorley No.1 box was closed on 22 October 1972 as part Stage 1 of the commissioning of Preston power signal box.

 Other signalling around Blackrod Station

-At the Bolton end of the station was Blackrod Junction Ground Frame which was opened in ?
-It was built for the Lancashire & Yorkshire Railway by Saxby & Farmer to their Type 9 design.
-By the 1937 sectional appendix it was named Blackrod Up Sidings Ground Frame.
-And at some stage it was replaced by a 2 lever open ground frame which was taken out of use on 15 December 1963.
+At the Bolton end of the station was the 6 lever Blackrod Junction Ground Frame which opened in 1881.
+By the 1937 sectional appendix it was named Blackrod Up Sidings Ground Frame and at some time it was replaced by a 2 lever open ground frame which was taken out of use on 15 December 1963.